netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_gslb_service_module.rst

               - Comment

             * - monitor_name

+                *(str)*
               -
               - Monitor name.
+            * - monstate

+                *(str)*
+              - Choices:

+                  - enabled
+                  - disabled
+              - State of the monitor bound to gslb service.
             * - weight

+                *(str)*
               -
               - Weight to assign to the monitor-service binding.

-                A larger number specifies a greater weight.

-                Contributes to the monitoring threshold, which determines the state of the service.
+A larger number specifies a greater weight. to the monitoring threshold, which determines the state of the service.

                 Minimum value = ``1``

                 Maximum value = ``100``

+    * - monitor_name_svc

+        *(str)*
+      -
+      - Name of the monitor to bind to the service.

+        Minimum length =  1
     * - monthreshold

-        *(float)*
+        *(str)*
       -
       - Monitoring threshold value for the GSLB service.
-If the sum of the weights of the monitors that are bound to this GSLB service and are in the UP state is not equal to or greater than this threshold value, the service is marked as DOWN.
+If the sum of the weights of the monitors that are to this GSLB service and are in the UP state is not equal to or greater than this threshold value, service is marked as DOWN.

         Minimum value = ``0``

         Maximum value = ``65535``
+    * - naptrdomainttl

+        *(str)*
+      -
+      - Modify the TTL of the internally created naptr domain.

+        Minimum value = ``1``
+    * - naptrorder

+        *(str)*
+      -
+      - An integer specifying the order in which the NAPTR records MUST be processed in order to accurately the ordered list of Rules.
+The ordering is from lowest to highest.

+        Minimum value = ``1``

+        Maximum value = ``65535``
+    * - naptrpreference

+        *(str)*
+      -
+      - An integer specifying the preference of this NAPTR among NAPTR records having same order. lower the higher the preference.

+        Minimum value = ``1``

+        Maximum value = ``65535``
+    * - naptrreplacement

+        *(str)*
+      -
+      - The replacement domain name for this NAPTR.

+        Maximum length =  255
+    * - naptrservices

+        *(str)*
+      -
+      - Service Parameters applicable to this delegation path.

+        Maximum length =  255
+    * - newname

+        *(str)*
+      -
+      - New name for the GSLB service.

+        Minimum length =  1
     * - nitro_auth_token

         *(str)*